 Rexy Fox always liked to start the day by making someone miserable.
 He was especially pleased with himself that morning after frightening Cyril Squirrel.
 He swaggered into school, jostling the boys and pulling the girls' fur and feathers, and frisking his tail with pleasure.

-school with no tail?
+you doing at school with no tail?

 Robert was caught by the farmer's wife.